 The MeerKAT telescope is operated by the South African Radio Astronomy Observatory, which is a facility of the National Research Foundation, an agency of the Department of Science and Innovation.
 SARAO acknowledges the ongoing advice and calibration of GPS systems by the National Metrology Institute of South Africa (NMISA) and the time space reference systems department of the Paris Observatory.
-This work has made use of the "MPIfR S-band receiver system" designed, constructed and maintained by funding of the MPI für Radioastronomy and the Max-Planck-Society.
-The authors acknowledge colleagues, engineers and scientists, at SARAO for their tremendous help in installing and commissioning the S-Band system.
-We are also in particular grateful to all MPIfR engineers and technicians responsible for developing, building and installing the S-Band system.
-Observations used the FBFUSE and APSUSE computing clusters for data acquisition, storage and analysis.
+This work has made use of the 'MPIfR S-band receiver system' designed, constructed, and maintained by funding of the MPI für Radioastronomy and the Max Planck Society.
+The authors acknowledge colleagues, engineers, and scientists at SARAO for their tremendous help in installing and commissioning the S-band system.
+We are also in particular grateful to all MPIfR engineers and technicians responsible for developing, building, and installing the S-band system.
+Observations used the FBFUSE and APSUSE computing clusters for data acquisition, storage, and analysis.
 These clusters were funded and installed by the Max-Planck-Institut für Radioastronomie (MPIfR) and the Max-Planck-Gesellschaft.
-The authors acknowledge continuing valuable support from the Max-Planck Society.
-M.R.R. is a Jansky Fellow of the National Radio Astronomy Observatory.
-A.M.J. acknowledges support from USRA through a grant for SOFIA Program 08 0038.
-MB acknowledges support from the Bundesministerium für Bildung und Forschung (BMBF) D-MeerKAT award 05A17VH3 (Verbundprojekt D-MeerKAT).
+The authors acknowledge continuing valuable support from the Max Planck Society.
+We thank the referee for valuable comments which helped improve the clarity of the paper.
+MRR is a Jansky Fellow of the National Radio Astronomy Observatory.
+AMJ acknowledges support from USRA through a grant for SOFIA Program 08\0038.
+MBe acknowledges support from the Bundesministerium für Bildung und Forschung (BMBF) D-MeerKAT award 05A17VH3 (Verbundprojekt D-MeerKAT).
 MBu acknowledges support through the research grant 'iPeska' (PI: Andrea Possenti) funded under the INAF national call Prin-SKA/CTA approved with the Presidential Decree 70/2016.
 MMN acknowledges support in part by the National Science Foundation under Grant No. NSF PHY-1748958.